cloudflare/cloudflare-docs/content/rules/_partials/_page-rule-proxied-dns-warning.md

 ---

 {{<Aside type="warning">}}
-Page Rule require an [proxied DNS record](/dns/manage-dns-records/reference/proxied-dns-records) to work.
+Page Rules require a [proxied DNS record](/dns/manage-dns-records/reference/proxied-dns-records) to work.
 Page Rules will not apply to subdomains that do not exist in DNS or are not being directed to Cloudflare.
 {{</Aside>}}